 Testing in a live environment is key before RightPick can be included in Element Logic’s product range.
 A prototype has recently been installed at one of their customers’ warehouses.
 The RightPick robotic system will not replace the need for humans completely, but it will greatly reduce the amount of staff needed for tasks related to picking, sorting, inventory, and placing.
 Here, the Element Logic team is currently estimating the so-called “Robot-Independence-Factor”.
 In other words, they aim to find out how many robots one human can monitor simultaneously.

 “No robots will work flawlessly 100% of the time.
 Robots can make mistakes.
 You need a ‘robot monitor’ – a human the robot can ask for help.
-But figuring out how often the robot needs help, and trying to minimize that number, is the key,” says Cook.
+But figuring out how often the robot needs help, and trying to minimise that number, is the key,” says Cook.

-Despite a strongly increasing demand for new intralogistics technology, Cook emphasizes that Element Logic will not launch any product on the market before they are confident that it will produce profitable results for their customers.
+Despite a strongly increasing demand for new intralogistics technology, Cook emphasises that Element Logic will not launch any product on the market before they are confident that it will produce profitable results for their customers.

 “Regrettably, the intralogistics industry has a history of over-selling products and solutions, as well as making empty promises.
 Companies have boasted about their prototypes at tradeshows, only to encounter significant problems when their technology has gone into production.
 We will do everything we can to avoid making that mistake.
 That is why this test project is so important to us,” Element Logic’s CTO adds.